Highlights

 69

-Ready to watch 'The Crimson Rivers' tonight?
-Here’s where you can watch it, including platforms and services with rental, purchase, and subscription options, so you can find the right fit.
-As of now in the US, 'The Crimson Rivers' is available on Kino Film Collection, YouTube, Google Play Movies, Apple TV Store, Prime Video, Kanopy, Hoopla to rent, buy, or stream with a subscription.
+Planning a movie night with 'The Crimson Rivers' tonight?
+Check out streaming services and cable providers with rental, purchase, and subscription options, so you can choose your preferred way to watch.
+In the US, you can currently rent, buy, or stream 'The Crimson Rivers' via subscription on Kino Film Collection, YouTube, Google Play Movies, Apple TV Store, Prime Video, Kanopy, Hoopla.

-Here are some useful notes to know before watching about the Gaumont, Légende Films, TF1 Films Production, Canal+ thriller flick.
+Here are a few more things worth knowing about the Gaumont, TF1 Films Production, Légende Films thriller flick.
 The Crimson Rivers starring Jean Reno, Vincent Cassel, Nadia Farès, Dominique Sanda has a R rating, a runtime of about 1 hr 46 min.
 The release date of the movie is June 29th, 2001.
-The movie received a user score of 69/100 on TMDb, which reflects reviews from 1,632 real users.
+The movie received a user score of 69/100 on TMDb, which was calculated from reviews from 1,694 active users.

 'The Crimson Rivers' Release Dates